nationalarchives/ds-caselaw-public-ui/README.md

 We also have a suite of end to end tests (in the `e2e_tests/` directory) written with [playwright-pytest](https://playwright.dev/python/docs/api/class-playwright), which can be run with `fab e2etest`.
 These will run by default against the running `django` container.
 You can supply a `baseURL` argument to test against staging or production.

+### VCR Cassettes

+To allow running the E2E tests in isolation, and to run the application in a state where it doesn't call out to external services, we have added VCR cassettes that can be played for external requests instead of calling out to that external service.

+To enable these, add the following to your .env:

+VCR_ENABLED=true // Controls whether to use recorded cassettes for HTTP requests VCR_MODE=playback // VCR modes: playback (use cassettes), record (save requests)

 ### memray memory tools

 To generate a flamegraph run `fab flamegraph`.
 After using the application, press Ctrl-C and the application will quit and the flamegraph will appear in your browser.